ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Solaria Telepresence/README.md

 Metals Extractor
 Precious Metals Extractor

-Unfortunately Comcast was choosen as the offical internet of Mars:
+Unfortunately Comcast was chosen as the official internet of Mars:
 Performance and production take awhile to update.

 I could make it update faster, but this way seems better.